-On May 23, 2016, the Company's common shares were approved for the commencement of trading on the OTCQX Market under the symbol "WSTRF", and thereafter became an SEC reporting company on June 27, 2016.
+On May 23, 2016, the Company's common shares were approved for the commencement of trading on the OTCQX Market under the symbol "WSTRF" and thereafter became an SEC reporting company on June 27, 2016.
 In October 2018, the Company changed its name from Western Uranium Corporation to Western Uranium & Vanadium Corp.
+As of the date of this Circular, the Company is no longer an US domestic issuer, but it is a voluntary SEC reporting company.

 Western's common shares continue to trade on the CSE under the symbol "WUC".
-As a result of the transition to an SEC reporting company, Western began presenting its consolidated financial statements in accordance with United States generally accepted accounting principles (U.S. GAAP), replacing the former International Financial Reporting Standards (IFRS) presentation.
+In 2016, Western began presenting its consolidated financial statements in accordance with United States generally accepted accounting principles (U.S. GAAP), replacing the former International Financial Reporting Standards (IFRS) presentation.

-Consequently, the disclosure in this section is being presented in accordance with both the rules of the SEC and the OSC.
-Thus, in order to comply with both regulatory regimes and conform to its financial statement presentation a reporting currency of U.S. dollars is utilized in all the tables.
+Consequently, the disclosure in this section is being presented in accordance with the rules of the OSC.
+Unless otherwise specified, in order to conform to its financial statement presentation a reporting currency of U.S. dollars is utilized in all the tables.

 Pursuant to NI 51-102, the Company is required to disclose all compensation for services rendered to the Company for its two most recently completed financial years in respect of the following: (i) the Chief Executive Officer ("CEO"), (ii) the Chief Financial Officer ("CFO") and (iii) any other executive officer whose compensation in any of those years exceeded CAD\$150,000 (together, "Named Executive Officers"), as well as directors.
-During the financial years ended on December 31, 2020 and December 31, 2021, the Company had two Named Executive Officers: George Glasier (President and CEO) and Robert Klein (CFO).
+During the financial years ended on December 31, 2024 and December 31, 2023, the Company had two Named Executive Officers: George Glasier (President and CEO) and Robert Klein (CFO); in addition, the Company had a third Named Executive Officer, Michael Rutter (COO) during the financial year ended on December 31, 2024.